agrasonal/Climate_Change_Data_Visualization/Part-1/Data_Viz_Evaluation_Framework.md

 <h2>**Conclusion**</h2>

 After analyzing the above five graphs, we can say that effectiveness of a chart depends on multiple parameters where each parameter plays its own role.
-Since these parameters are subjective, depending on the intended audience and purpose, lower scores for some parameters like ‘Memorability’ and ‘Emphasis’ are still acceptable.
-However, parameters like ‘Usefulness’ & ‘Context’ are utmost important with no room for negotiation.
-This is because no matter how beautiful a chart looks, if it isn’t addressing the needs of the intended readers and inspiring an action, it is of no value to them.
-On the contrary, if it is intelligently designed to speak to a targeted audience, they will be willing to make an extra effort to decipher the chart even if it isn’t scoring well on ‘Clarity’ and ‘Emphasis’.

-So, to sum up:
+To sum up:

 * Visualizations should be customized to a specific audience and able to address their needs.
 This is a case where one size does not fit all.
 * Context plays a key role in better understanding and building trust, leading to an action.
 * Choosing the right chart type depending on the intended audience is important for easy interpretability and acceptance.